New WAP Services Offer Coaching

 But there’s yet another benefit: by regularly submitting your work, you also get the advantage of building a mentoring relationship with a professional editor.
 If you talk to a lot of published authors, you’ll probably start to notice that most of them have a strong author-editor relationship.
 These relationships can take time to grow and develop, and with Spark that’s exactly the opportunity you are able to tap into.

 So with Spark, you get a quick turnaround on critiques of recent writing, you get the accountability of a regular submission deadline, and you get to build a relationship with an editor.
+(Read one author's experience with this program, here.)

 The second new service is called Face2Face, and it’s designed to fill a more occasional need than those who subscribe to Spark.
 Writers do most of their work in self-imposed solitary confinement, from brainstorming to outlining to first-drafting, and the process can be both lonely and isolating.